jadounrahul/kartsnms/doc/Alerting/Templates.md

 There are two helpers for graphs that will use a signed url to allow secure external access.
 Anyone using the signed url will be able to view the graph.

- - Your LibreNMS web must be accessible from the location where the graph is viewed.
+ - Your KartsNMS web must be accessible from the location where the graph is viewed.
    Some alert transports require publicly accessible urls.
  - APP_URL must be set in .env to use signed graphs.
  - Changing APP_KEY will invalidate all previously issued singed urls.